satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 In addition, if you're writing client-side code, you may have come across the following fields:

 - `browser`: This field is used to specify a different entry point for client-side code for the browser.
 This field is used by bundlers such as webpack and Rollup.
 - `react-native`: This field is used to specify a different entry point for React Native environments.
-This field is supported by bundlers like [Metro](https://metrobundler.dev).
+This field is supported by bundlers like [Metro](https://metrobundler.dev) on versions older than 0.82.0 (newer versions use the `exports` field).

 When writing dual modules, we'd want to use the `exports` field to specify both ESM and CommonJS entry points, while also providing the `main` and `module` fields for backwards compatibility.